What is a cookie?

 How do I know when I need to use the Cookie Control SDK to hold a cookie back before a visitor accepts?

-If some Third-Party cookies are still not being blocked before consent is given by your visitors, you can implement our Cookie Control SDK.
+If some third-party cookies are still not being blocked before consent is given by your visitors, you can implement third-party cookie blocking.

-To make sure that Cookie Autoblocking has worked, please see our Cookie Autoblocking Check article that takes you through the process.
+To make sure that Cookie Autoblocking has worked, please see our Cookie Autoblocking Check article which takes you through the process.

 If the consent solution was created before we rolled out the autoblocking feature on the 5th of May 2021, then it is not turned on by default - so nothing has changed for you.

-If your Consent Solution has been created after the 5th of May 2021, then you can turn off the autoblocking SDK feature by going to the Consent Solution, clicking on the "Languages and Settings Tab", and then clicking on the "Disable Automatic SDK" button.
+If your consent solution has been created after the 5th of May 2021, then you can turn off the cookie autoblocking feature by going to the consent solution, clicking on the "Settings" Tab, and then clicking on the toggle next to "First-Party cookie blocking".

 Currently, there aren't any customizations that can be made - the only options are to enable or disable the feature.

-However, to customize the cookies themselves (so that they are included and caught by the Cookie Autoblocking feature by being a First-Party or necessary cookie), you can re-classify them following our article Managing Cookies - adding a new custom cookie definition.
+However, to customize the cookies themselves (so that they are included and caught by the cookie autoblocking feature by being a first-party or necessary cookie), you can re-classify them following our article Managing Cookies,

 Why do some scripts that set cookies act as if they are not blocked and still fire?

-As the Cookie Autoblocking feature blocks the cookie rather than the script, this means that in some cases certain services may still continue to work (so long as they are not dependant on the cookie set for their functionality).
+As the cookie autoblocking feature blocks the cookie rather than the script, this means that in some cases certain services may still continue to work (so long as they are not dependent on the cookie set for their functionality).
 For this reason, it does not mean that the feature is not working.